stuartcallum/blog/content/posts/my-first-post.md

 This is an embedded image:
 ![this is an embedded image](https://callumstu.art/se-asia/WhatsApp%20Image%202025-09-20%20at%201.12.27%20PM.jpeg)

-When satisfied with your new content, set the front matter 'draft' parameter to `false`.
+When satisfied with your new content, set the front matter `draft` parameter to `false`.